 Religious spirits offer some of the greatest spiritual warfare you will face.
-Jesus said, "Let the dead bury their dead: but go thou and preach the kingdom of God" (Luke 9:60).
+Jesus said, "Let the dead bury their dead; but go, and preach the kingdom of God" (Luke 9:60).
 How is it that so many get caught up in seeking the living among the dead?
-Again, Jesus said, "Let the dead bury their dead and preach the Kingdom of God."
+Again, Jesus said, "Let the dead bury their dead and preach the kingdom of God."
 Could it be that the religious spirit needs to be discerned?
 Let’s review more of their characteristics.

-In today’s society, we have a dangerously false perception of Church and many of the dynamics surrounding it.
-Through the years, we have come into a religious understanding of what a ministry and a church is.
-Because of false perceptions, the existing Church will be powerfully challenged in the days ahead by the reforming voice and ministry of the emerging apostolic ministries.
+In today’s society, we have a dangerously false perception of the church and many of the dynamics surrounding it.
+Through the years, we have come to a religious understanding of what a ministry and a church are.
+Because of false perceptions, the existing church will be powerfully challenged in the days ahead by the reforming voice and ministry of the emerging apostolic ministries.

 NO CHALLENGE, VOID OF CONVICTION, WITHOUT PASSION